 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you….

-In every way, Jesus ratcheted up the requirements of the law to levels the teachers of the law never even imagined.
+In every way, Jesus ratcheted up the requirements of the Law to levels the teachers of the Law never even imagined.
 Each time, His words hit like daggers in the heart.
-Clay Jones in his book, Why Does God Allow Evil?: Compelling Answers for Life’s Toughest Questions, speaks for all men who have survived the teenage, hormonal years, when he asks who among us made it through those teenage without being adulterous murderers?
+Clay Jones in his book, Why Does God Allow Evil?: Compelling Answers for Life’s Toughest Questions, speaks for all men (and women) who have survived the hormonal teenage experience, when he asks who among us made it through those teenage years without being adulterous murderers?

 1 John 1:9 (“If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”)